rohancs22/LP1/README.md

-LP 1 Practicals for SPPU
+BE 7th Sem LP 1 Practicals for SPPU